vaskarsarma/SECUREAPI/README.md

 Also consider that ```http_proxy``` for proxy settings which might be required to connect to downstream services

-Add in the .env file incase unable to connect to external API
+Add NODE_TLS_REJECT_UNAUTHORIZED=0 in the .env file incase unable to connect to external API using localhost due to Certificate error

-    NODE_TLS_REJECT_UNAUTHORIZED=0

 ## Running the app